 Bennett’s Influence Temporarily Expands

 Having been the focus of numerous rumors himself, Joseph did not immediately expose Bennett.
 Perhaps hoping that church affiliation might assist Bennett’s redirection, Joseph supported his election as Nauvoo’s first mayor and even asked him to serve as an “assistant” to the First Presidency.
-It appears that this surprising advancement was the result of Bennett’s immoral antics being privately discovered and then after promising to reform, Bennett received another chance to regain Joseph’s trust.4
+It appears that this surprising advancement was the result of Bennett’s immoral antics being privately discovered, and then, after promising to reform, Bennett received another chance to regain Joseph’s trust.4

-Biographer Andrew F. Smith concluded that,
+Bennett biographer Andrew F. Smith concluded:

 Despite the importance of his position, Bennett appears to have officiated at few public religious activities.
 He occasionally preached, and as mayor of Nauvoo he performed a few [civil] marriage ceremonies.
 He did serve as president pro tem in a special conference held on April 6, 1842, but otherwise he played little role in church conferences.5